Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Abstract

 \section{Abstract}

-We present \texttt{DecisionProgramming.jl}, a new Julia package for modelling decision problems as mixed-integer programming (MIP) equivalents.
-The package allows the user to pose decision problems as influence diagrams which are then automatically converted to an equivalent MIP formulation.
-This MIP formulation is implemented using \texttt{JuMP.jl}, a Julia package providing an algebraic syntax for formulating mathematical programming problems.
-In this paper, we show novel MIP formulations used in the package, which considerably improve the computational performance of the MIP solver.
-We also present a novel heuristic that can be employed to warm start the solution, as well as providing heuristic solutions to more computationally challenging problems.
+In this paper, we propose novel mixed-integer linear programming (MIP) formulations to model decision problems posed as influence diagrams.
+We also present a novel heuristic that can be employed to warm start the MIP solver, as well as provide heuristic solutions to more computationally challenging problems.
+We provide computational results showcasing the superior performance of these improved formulations as well as the performance of the proposed heuristic.
 Lastly, we describe a novel case study showcasing decision programming as an alternative framework for modelling multi-stage stochastic dynamic programming problems.